 AppNeta written content, including our website, follows the AP Style Guide.
-For example, AP Style does not use the serial comma and spells email as one word.
 For questions on specific AP Style guidelines, ask Marketing.

 We use headline-style capitalization for written content such as blog posts, whitepapers, guides and web page content.
 See How to Correctly Use AP Style Title Case.

 Use this standard boilerplate in written content: